sspeiche/respec/README.md

 #### OASIS Profile

 Normally, only @sspeiche makes releases.
-But in the eventuality that he wouldn't be available, others can follow this process:
+But in the eventuality that he is not available, others can follow this process:

 1. Make sure you are up to date and on the 'feature/oasis-style' branch (git up; git checkout feature/oasis-style)